postmanlabs/newman/MIGRATION.md

 It is still a work in progress, so there are a few features that are pending
 implementation:

-1. Support for stopping a run on failures
-2. Make generic and uncaught exceptions more readable in CLI
+1. Make generic and uncaught exceptions more readable in CLI

-## Migrating from v2.x
+## Changes since v2.x

 Migrating to Newman v3.x for most simple use cases is a trivial affair.
 We have taken care to support older CLI options.
 Which means, if you upgrade, it should just work!
 Having said that, we would soon discontinue the older CLI options and